| |

 And the blood levels that are enough to protect us

-from rickets still leave
+from rickets or osteomalacia still leave

 us vulnerable to other diseases.